AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 Supply this information and then click the blue arrow button at the end of the form to go to the next page of the registration.

-You will need to select a preferred trading platform and base currency for your account.
+Select your preferred trading platform and base currency for your account.
 You can choose between the Swiss franc (CHF), Euro (EUR), Great Britain Pound (GBP), and the United States Dollar (USD).

 Next, check the box to confirm you understand the nature of trading on this platform and click on the blue arrow button